-We aim to have an on-site fruit & veg stall, small grocery store with a stock of wholefoods and camping essentials, and Wigmore’s Bakery with fresh bread and pastries.
+We always aim to have on-site fruit, veg and grocery stores with a stock of wholefoods, toiletries and camping essentials, and a bakery with fresh bread and pastries.
 For other grocery items there’s a small supermarket just spitting distance from Lion Gate and plenty of shops in town a lovely stroll or quick bus ride from the festival.
-By saving your shopping until you get to site, you can save carbon and support the local economy.
+By saving your shopping until you get here, you can save carbon and support the local economy.
 We also have plenty of delicious, reasonably priced ethical food outlets on site.

-We have a host of sample Kit-Lists supplied by happy festival goers who last year packed light enough to carry their gear to the Gathering.
+We have sample Kit-Lists supplied by happy festival goers who in previous years packed light enough to carry their gear to the Gathering.

 We’ve also made a list of Things NOT to Bring – these are things that weigh you down that we just don’t think you’ll need.

-Please don’t bring a wheeled cart – they don’t fit on the buses and you’ll have to unload them and fold them up, causing you delays and hassle.
+Please don’t bring a wheeled cart or wheelbarrow – they don’t fit on the buses and you’ll have to unload and fold them up, or walk a really long way, causing you delays and hassle.
 Once you get off the shuttle bus, there’ll be luggage trikes and wheelbarrows available to help you reach your favourite camping spot.

 If you really want to travel by car to the festival; car share!
 This also works for campervans and vintage buses.

 Now we’ve helped you pack lighter, there’s room to share your vehicle with more friendly festive folks.
 We would love to see all cars arriving with at least 3 people inside, and vans with as many people as seats.
 Will you help us achieve our goal?

 WHY CAR SHARING IS GREAT